NixLine-org/nixline-baseline/README.md

 ### Demo Repository

 A demonstration repository will be available to showcase governance migration results.
-Organizations can browse the generated baseline to see migration results and use it as a template.
+Organizations can browse the generated baseline to see migration results and use it as a template for their own implementations.

 ---